Senedd constituencies: Delinking from UK parliament constituencies

 This details that any further changes to the UK Parliament constituencies in Wales specified in the act (notably the proposed reduction in constituencies to 30) will not be applied to Assembly (Senedd) constituencies.

-In a session of the House of Commons where the then secretary of state for Wales, Cheryl Gillian was questioned on the Labour party's opposition to the decoupling of the two constituencies, she replied:
+In a session of the House of Commons where the then secretary of state for Wales, Cheryl Gillan was questioned on the Labour party's opposition to the decoupling of the two constituencies, she replied:

 That is a very interesting thought.
 Hon.

 Members are well aware that the Parliamentary Voting System and Constituencies Act 2011 broke the link between Assembly constituencies and parliamentary constituencies.
 I have agreed that we need to look carefully at the implications of having constituency boundaries relating to different areas and regions for UK and Assembly elections in Wales.